 - Prioritize paying off debt.

 Decide that paying off your debt is important to you.
-Choose paying off debt over unnecessary spending or luxury items, forgo the new phone, fancy dinners out, and the five-dollar latte.
+Choose to pay off the debt over unnecessary spending or luxury items, forgo the new phone, fancy dinners out, and the five-dollar latte.

 The goals we prioritize are the goals we achieve.
 Focus your priority, intent, and energy in paying back your debt.
 When you are living free from debt’s financial burden you will thank yourself!